JuanitoSebastian/HKI-Bike-Buddy/Documentation/Architecture.md

 ![ModelsDiagram](https://raw.githubusercontent.com/JuanitoSebastian/HelsinkiBikeBuddy/main/Documentation/graphics/ModelsDiagram.png)

 Both ManagedBikeRentalStation and UnmanagedBikeRentalStation classes conform to the RentalStation protocol.
-This makes it possible to work interchangeably with both types of bike rental stations and not having to write class specific code for each station.
-Some information about the variables and functions:
+This makes it possible to work interchangeably with both types of bike rental stations and not having to write class specific implementations.
+Some fruther information about the variables and functions:
 *  ``fetched`` is Date object containing the information of when the data of the station was last updated with from the API
 *  ``distance(to location: CLLocation): CLLocationDistance`` returns the distance between the RentalStation and the CLLocation object given as parameter.
-This is used to order the RentalStations from nearest to furthest from the user.
+This is used to sort the RentalStations from nearest to furthest from the user.